 (2) Includes fees for services rendered from January through December of the fiscal year, notwithstanding when the fees were billed.
-Canadian fees for both 2010 and 2011have been converted to U.S.\$ using a December 31, 2011 spot exchange rate.
+Canadian fees for 2010 to 2012 have been converted to U.S.\$ using a December 31, 2011 spot exchange rate.
 Colombian fees are typically agreed to in U.S.\$ and are billed in Colombian Pesos using the current exchange rate.